dvogureckiy99/dynastatflex/README.md

-# fleGODynamics
+# dynastatflex
-Python library for modeling dynamic of flexible mechanisms.
+Python library for modeling dynamic (now only static) of flexible mechanisms.
 Useful for robotics application.

 ## Dependencies
 If you want use MATLAB SPACAR package to compare the results you need MATLAB.